At a glance

 The agroenvironmental best practices implemented also ensure the sustainable development of cattle farms.
 Producers care deeply about offering consumers, nutritious, healthy meat of the highest quality!

 Present throughout Québec, cattle production is a key pillar of our agriculture and regional development.
-About 594,000 cattle are marketed each year, for a farmgate value of about $583million.
+Over a three-year average, more than 561,928 cattle are marketed each year, with an on-farm value of approximately $695 million.

 Québec cattle production encompasses two sectors: beef production and veal production.
 The beef sector includes feeder calves (cattle fed on pasture), fed cattle, cull cattle and dairy calves.
 The heavy veal sector includes grain-fed veal calves and milk-fed veal calves.